sneakysneak/docs/pages/custom-connectors/properties.md

 Name
 ----

-Provides a name for the connector to be shown in the Cyclr UI.
+Provides a name for the Connector to be shown in the Cyclr interface.

 CreatedOnUtc
 ------------

-The date and time when the Connector file was created (in GMT timezone).
+The date and time when the Connector file was created (in UTC timezone).
 Will be used to identify when a Connector should be updated in Cyclr.
 Format: “2015-12-14T11:20:00.000Z”.
 Leave the seconds and milliseconds as zeros (not that precise).

 Description
 -----------

-Provides a description for the connector to be shown in the Cyclr UI.
+Provides a description for the Connector to be shown in the Cyclr interface.
 This should describe, in a sentence, what the app does.

 Version
 -------

-This is the version of the product’s API and doesn’t necessarily match the version of the product itself.
+This is the version of the product's API which doesn’t necessarily match the version of the product itself.

 AuthType
 --------